Davin White: Professional career

 While playing with the Phoenix Hagen, White was the leading scorer of the German League 2012–13 season.
 In 36 games played, he averaged 17.2 points and 4.2 assists per game.

 On September 12, 2013, he signed with Lukoil Academic of Bulgaria.
 He left them in December 2013.
 He then signed with Maccabi Rishon LeZion of Israel.

 In October 2014, he signed with Spanish club La Bruixa d'Or Manresa.

 White has also competed with Team 23, in The Basketball Tournament on ESPN.
-He was a point guard on the 2015 team that made it to the $1 million championship game, where they lost by a score of 67-65, to Overseas Elite.
+He was a point guard on the 2015 team that made it to the $1 million championship game, where they lost to Overseas Elite by a score of 67–65.
 In the summer of 2017, White averaged 16.0 points per game for Team 23.
-He helped get Team 23 to the second round of the tournament, where they lost to Armored Athlete 84-77.
+He helped get Team 23 to the second round of the tournament, where they lost to Armored Athlete 84–77.

 In 2015, White signs for the Spanish team Iberostar Tenerife winning the 2017 Basketball Champions League Final Four.